 Organized by: Spare the Air, San Francisco

 Most school buses are equipped with heavy-duty diesel engines.
-Thanks to EPA regulations and the Air Resources Board (ARB) Lower Emissions School Bus Program, the vast majority of California's 25,000+ school buses have lower emissions.
+Thanks to EPA regulations and the California Air Resources Board (CARB) Lower Emissions School Bus Program, the vast majority of California's 25,000+ school buses have lower emissions.
 The primary goal of this program is to reduce school children's exposure to both cancer-causing and smog-forming pollution.
 The program provides grant funding for new, cleaner, safer school buses and to put air pollution control equipment (i.e., retrofit devices) on buses that are already on the road.

 Additionally, the California School Bus Idling and Idling at Schools Regulation limits idling of school buses and heavy-duty commercial motor vehicles greater than 10,000 pounds that operate at or near schools.
 This regulation is a big win, that not only protects school students and others from diesel exhaust, it reduces carbon emissions, conserves energy, and saves California taxpayers money in unburned fuel and lessened engine maintenance.

 Observation of Idling School Bus, Transit Bus or Delivery Vehicle On or Near School Property: Idling commercial vehicles are detrimental to California's air quality.
 You can help reduce the harmful air pollutants caused by idling school buses or delivery vehicles by calling the California Air Resources Board's Vehicle Complaint Hotline, at 1-800-363-7664 or 1-800-END-SMOG.
 Or, fill out the ARB online complaint form.
 The ARB will be in contact with the vehicle owner to address the issue.